Volkspolizei: Uniforms

-The service uniform (Dienstuniform) was a summer service uniform for officers with a bloused jacket, worn without a shirt, trousers, and a visored service cap.
-The winter service uniform featured a jacket had four large patch pockets with button-down tabs, worn with a black belt, the service cap, breeches, shirt, tie, belt, and high boots are provided for officers and NCOs.
-For winter, there also is a long, heavy, belted overcoat.
+The service uniform (Dienstuniform) was a summer service uniform for officers with a bloused jacket, worn without a shirt, trousers, and a visored service cap, worn by all Volkspolizei members except for the Kasernierte, along with the Ausgangsuniform.
+The winter service uniform version featured a jacket that had four large patch pockets with button-down tabs, worn with a black belt, the service cap, breeches, shirt, tie, belt, and high boots are provided for officers and NCOs.
+Enlisted and NCO caps had green piping, but Officer caps had silver piping for junior to mid-level officers and gold piping for senior officers.
+For winter, a long, heavy, belted overcoat was worn.

 The semi-dress uniform (Ausgangsuniform), except in details, was the same for all ranks and was worn on off-duty or off-post occasions.
 It included the service cap, jacket, long trousers, and black low-quarter shoes.
 The single-breasted jacket was worn without a belt, with a white or grey-green shirt and a green tie.
 Officers were allowed to wear the jacket with a white shirt.
 During periods of warm summer weather, either the shirt and tie or the jacket may be omitted.
 For a while a double-breasted jacket could be worn as optional wear by officers and warrant officers.

 The parade uniform (Paradeuniform) for officers was the semi-dress jacket worn with all awards and decorations, breeches and riding boots, steel helmet or police shako (Tschako) from 1950 to the late 1960s, white shirt, green neck-tie, and a ceremonial dagger on the left side, fastened to a silver-grey parade belt.
 Officers in guards of honour carry sabres.
 In winter, overcoat, scarf, and gloves were worn.

 The type of work uniform (Arbeitsuniform) worn was governed by seasonal considerations and weather.
 Generally, reconditioned items of service clothing; field, semi-dress and winter padded uniforms; some dyed black, were issued for all types of fatigue and maintenance details.
 Coveralls are also used by the lower ranks, especially heavy vehicle and flying personnel.
 Officers in technical branches supervising fatigue details wear a laboratory-style smock.

 Other types of Volkspolizei uniforms existed.
-High-ranking officers occasionally wore white uniforms, or at least a white jacket, and staff officers were supplied with staff service uniforms.
+High-ranking officers occasionally wore white uniforms, or at least a white jacket similar to those worn by Generals in the National People's Army, and staff officers were supplied with staff service uniforms.
 Women had their own uniforms consisting of jackets, skirts or slacks, blouses, caps, boots or pumps, and other appropriate items in accordance with the season and the occasion.
 Traffic police, motorcyclists, armoured vehicle personnel, and others have special items of apparel.

 Volkspolizei uniform initially had green waffenfarben, but later reverted to white except for the transport police who wore blue.
 The uniform of the Kasernierte Volkspolizei is distinguished from that of the NVA ground force and Air Defence Force by a green armband with large silver letters identifying the wearer's affiliation.